 NOTE: The above example assumes that commission rates do not change.
 If a commission rate were to change from zero to a non-zero value, the required feeder would not take place.

-To remedy this problem in the CommissionRates cube, write a feeder as follows:
+To remedy this problem with conditional feeders in the CommissionRates cube, write a feeder as follows:

 Note that since we cannot write a conditional expression based on the sales to feed only those salespersons that have non-zero sales, all salespersons must be fed, which results in overfeeding.

 A different way of ensuring conditional feeders are performed is to re-process the feeders from SalesBySalesperson whenever CommissionRates is changed.
 This can be done by either:

 Note that re-starting the server will also ensure all feeders in all cubes are re-processed.
 This is normally not recommended because, depending on how many cubes need to be fed, it may take an unnecessarily long time.

 If commission rates are variable by salesperson (the CommissionRates cube had the same dimensions as SalesBySalesperson), you can write two-way conditional feeders as follows:

 if( db('CommissionRates', !salesperson, !product, !month ) = 0, ' ', 'SalesBySalesperson'),

 if( db('SalesBySalesperson', !salesperson, !product, !month, 'Sales') = 0, ' ', 'SalesBySalesperson'),